 3. Switch up the menu at your backyard blowout

-If you’re hosting one last summer shindig before you start to pack up the outdoor furniture, serve up a meal that highlights the side dishes.
+If you’re hosting one last summer shindig before you pack the outdoor furniture, serve a meal highlighting the side dishes.
 It’s no secret that what we eat and how we source our food impacts the planet.
 To do your part, consider eating more vegetables and less meat.
 This switch may help slow emissions because farming vegetables releases fewer greenhouse gases than livestock production.

 4. Plan your parties with the planet in mind